 Amendment by Pub.
 L. 97-164 effective Oct.
 1, 1982, see section 402 of Pub.
-L. 97-164, set out as a note under section 171 of Title 28, Judiciary and Judicial Procedure.
+L. 97-164, set out as a note under

 § 1104.
 Restrictions on use of illustrations

 Appropriations made for printing and binding may not be used for an illustration, engraving, or photograph in a document or report ordered printed by Congress unless the order to print expressly authorizes it, nor in a document or report of an executive department, independent office or establishment of the Government until the head of the executive department or Government establishment certifies in a letter transmitting the report that the illustration, engraving, or photograph is necessary and relates entirely to the transaction of public business.